Ciberusps/unreal-helper-library/README.md

 From source (recommended):

-- add git submodule to your plugins folder using - `git submodule add https://github.com/Ciberusps/unreal-helper-library.git ./Plugins/UnrealHelperLibrary`
+- `git submodule add https://github.com/Ciberusps/unreal-helper-library.git ./Plugins/UnrealHelperLibrary` - add git submodule to your plugins folder using
-- add note to `README.md` on how to setup submodules - `git submodule update --init --recursive` and how to update them - `git submodule update --remote`
 - to use in C++ add `"UnrealHelperLibrary"` to file `"<ProjectName>.Build.cs"` in `PublicDependencyModuleNames` section

+> [!NOTE]
+> don't forget to update `README.md` with instructions on how to setup - `git submodule update --init --recursive` and how to update plugin(s) - `git submodule update --remote`
+> and add `Editor Preferences -> Force Compilation on Startup` in `Config/EditorPerProjectUserSettings.ini` your team don't want to recompile plugin manually

 From marketplace: later this year